 Hedge trimming should be carried out by an experienced gardener.
-We at Adelaide Gardening Group are experts when it comes to hedge trimming.
+Adelaide Gardening Group are experts when it comes to hedge trimming.

-A living hedge is great for privacy, sound deadening and to partition a section in your yard.
+In Adelaide, a living hedge is great for privacy, sound deadening and to partition a section in your yard.
+There are a range of hedging styles, such as parterre, formal, informal, screening or simply “just for looks” hedging.

 For small hedges like the English Box hedge, we suggest planting out at about 20-25cm apart.